khulnasoft-lab/khulnasoft-ui/src/components/base/new_dropdowns/listbox/listbox.md

 ### Resetting the selection

-`GlListbox` can render a reset button if the `headerText` and `resetButtonLabel` props are provided.
+`GlCollapsibleListbox` can render a reset button if the `headerText` and `resetButtonLabel` props are provided.
 When clicking on the reset button, a `reset` event is emitted.
 It is the consumer's responsibility to listen to that event and to update the model as needed.